JaysonHayson/Single_Page_Application/README.md

 ## Features
 - Single URL with dynamic changing Content
-- User registration and Login
+- User registration and login
-- Sessions by token for User-authentication
+- Sessions managed by token for user-authentication
-- Content consists in a Database for scalability
+- Content consists of a database(MariaDB) for scalability

 ## Technologies Used